Family: Asclepiadaceae

 Description

-Butterfly Weed (Asclepias tuberosa) ia a native prairie plant with brilliant orange flowers.
-Great for hot dry poor soil areas once established.
+Butterfly Weed (Asclepias tuberosa) is a native prairie plant with brilliant orange flowers.
+Once established, it is great for hot, dry, poor-soil areas.

 Pronunciation(as-KLEE-pi-as)(tuu-be-ROW-sa)